RebeccaOyinloye/User_Behavior_Analysis/README.md

 10. ⁠What is the number of user by device model
 11. ⁠What is the number of user by operating system

+### Data Analysis

+This include some of the code and features i worked with, such as:

+Excel
+pivot table